NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Introduction

-The original contributions of this study are the following: \begin{itemize}[left=2pt] \item We present NormalView, a sensor-agnostic projection-based deep learning method for classifying tree species from point cloud data.
+The original contributions of this study are the following. \begin{itemize} \item We present NormalView, a projection-based deep learning method for classifying tree species from point cloud data.
 NormalView embeds local geometric information into two-dimensional projections, in the form of normal vector estimates, and uses the projections as inputs to an image classification network. \item We extensively inspect the effect of radiometric information on tree species classification via projection-based methods.
-We compare images coloured by intensity to projections done without intensity information, as well as examine the effect of multispectral intensity information compared to single channel intensity information. \item We inspect the aptitude of our model on (\(\sim\)\qty{5000}{pts/m^2}) MLS data, as well as high-density helicopter ALS data (\(>\)\qty{1000}{pts/m^2}).
-We compare the performance of our projection-based models on the ALS data with the results of state-of-the-art point-based 3D models \citep{taher2025}, which are trained on the same ALS data. \item We release a high-quality seven species dataset of MLS tree segments containing almost 2000 samples \citep{MLSspeciesDATA}.
-The data is available at~\href{https://doi.org/10.5281/zenodo.17639338}{10.5281/zenodo.17639338}. \end{itemize}
+We compare images coloured by intensity to projections done without intensity information, as well as examine the effect of multispectral intensity information compared to single channel intensity information. \item We inspect the aptitude of our model on (\(\sim\)\qty{5000}{pts/m^2}) MLS data, as well as high-density ALS data (\(>\)\qty{1000}{pts/m^2}).
+We compare the performance of our projection-based models on the ALS data with the results of state-of-the-art point-based 3D models \citep{taher2025}, which are trained on the same ALS data. \item We release a high-density, close-range, and geometrically highly accurate eight species dataset of MLS tree segments containing 1915 samples \citep{MLSspeciesDATA}.
+The data is available at~\href{https://doi.org/10.5281/zenodo.21039101}{10.5281/zenodo.21039101}. \end{itemize}